Overview

 Inline card

 Compact components embedded directly in conversation.
-These work well for summaries, confirmations, and quick actions.
-Keep them focused: four to five data points maximum, one primary action.
-Good uses:- Status updates and confirmations
+Good for summaries, confirmations, and quick actions.
+Keep them focused.
+When to use:- Status updates and confirmations

 - Simple data displays or selections